Changing A Post Author In WordPress

-But you want the name changed to this …
+But you want the author name changed to this …

 (Posts – Post Author)

-If you want to change the author name displayed on all posts you have authored to something else, all you have to do is change your nickname (public display name) in your User Profile settings.
-(Note: this will change the author name displayed all of your posts)
+To change the author name displayed on all posts you have authored to something else, all you have to do is change your public display name (nickname) in your User Profile settings.
+(Note: the method below changes the author name displayed all your posts)

-You can get to your Profile screen a number of ways:
+You can access your Profile screen using various methods:

-#1 – You can log into your Admin dashboard and click on Users > All Users …
+#1 – Log into the WP Dashboard and click on Users > All Users …

 (Users – All Users)

-Hover over your user profile and click the ‘Edit’ link …
+Hover over your name and click the ‘Edit’ link …